rickosborne/cascades/md/17-2-7-names.md

 Actually, now that I say that out loud, let me be more clear.

-Names are a funny thing for people in a service industry.
+Names are a funny thing for people in the service industry.
 Be it flight attendant, bartender, waitress, or the girl slinging beer at baseball games.

 Names are personal.